CV C. de March

 I hope to help elucidate our body’s strategy for perceiving its volatile environment.
 This includes establishing the link between the chemical structure of an odorant molecule, the biological processes involved, and the sensation it causes.
 I am also particularly interested in investigating the molecular role of evolutionarily conserved amino acid patterns in odorant receptors and how that defines their identity and structure within the GPCR family.

-CNRS Research Associate CRCN
+CNRS Assistant professor CRCN

 (ORCID, SciProfiles)